ArticleHeadless with NextJS & GatsbyJS: 9 Key Benefits for Your Business

 Headless has been a myth for some and a revelation for others.
-After the changes the pandemic has accelerated, 10 years of e-commerce growth in 3 months, it is clear though, that you should try to count to the latter group.
+It is clear though, that you should try to count to the latter group.

-Because Headless Commerce improves many of the most important metrics for you and your customer and because the space is becoming increasingly more competitive:
+Because Headless could improve many of the most important metrics for you and your customer and because the space is becoming increasingly more competitive:

 As legacy wholesalers go online and global retail giants like